 An asthma attack can be scary, and kids may worry that their symptoms come back if they return to their previous activities.
 That’s why it’s essential to confirm that all the symptoms they experienced during the attack are under control and that they head to school prepared for any flares.

-This includes making sure that their controller or maintenance medications are working effectively and that they are using their quick-relief medication no more than twice a week.
+This plan includes making sure that their controller or maintenance medications are working effectively and that they are using their quick-relief medication no more than twice a week.
 For children with moderate to severe persistent asthma, it can be difficult to find the right combination of medications and allergy treatments.

-For a child who needs multiple asthma treatments throughout the day, it may be easier for them and their school if medicines can be administered using an inhaler rather than a nebulizer.
+If your child’s post-attack plan involves getting multiple asthma treatments throughout the day, it may be easier for them and their school if medicines can be administered using an inhaler rather than a nebulizer.
 However, this may not be possible for very young children.
 Ask your health care provider if your child could use a spacer with an inhaler, rather than a nebulizer, while at school.